AnotherPillow/initr/README.md

 # initr

-A program to initialize many languages' projects with a single command.
+A program to make many languages' projects with a single command.

 ## Using